 And how does a better way look like?
 How does the path that you’re lighting them look like?

-Maybe I just provide you with a short passage from my because I think that can show what these women are up against.
+Let me just provide you with a short passage from my book because I think that can show you what these women are up against.
 Understanding this is really the first step.
-It’s called “The Blonde” and it goes like this:
+It’s called “The Blonde, the Joke and the Manager” and it goes like this:

-The gatekeeper laughs.
-He laughs at a joke, but it was a hectic day.
-So he soon forgot all about it.
-He had five meetings to attend and a report to finish.
-Days later he meets the blonde haired woman.
-Their paths crossed for the first time.
-It was at a meeting where the blonde haired woman and a colleague presented their research.
+The Gatekeeper laughs at the joke, but it was a hectic day, so he soon forgot all about it.
+He had five meetings to attend, and a report to finish.

 First, you have to acknowledge that the stereotypes exist, the bias are against all kinds of things, such as blonde hair.
 If you have blonde air, the dumb blonde jokes do happen.
 You have something to disprove there.
 As women, we are not seen as leaders, we are seen as followers.